 The Wayans, in particular, Shawn and Marlon, are ‘notorious’ for making spoof comedies with whacky and slapstick twists.
 So, when Marlon Wayans approached the ‘do over’ or ‘loop’ trope with his signature style, it didn’t come as a surprise.
 The protagonist, Rob Anderson jumps through hoop after hoop on his wedding day but can’t seem to make it to the alter.
 Rob repeatedly wakes up butt naked, stuck in a cycle and ultimately unmarried.
 HOWEVER, for nudity to be the main device, in both a romance movie as well as this economy, something somewhere is not adding up.

 4. The Kissing Booth (2018)

 When you look past the reductive script, regressive character constructs, clichés and misogyny, it’s still really cheesy.
 In a typical coming-of-age story, Elle falls in love with her best friend's 'bad boy' brother, putting a strain on their lifelong relationship.
 The franchise clearly has a following that gave it the platform for sequels, but it also made it apparent that the target audience is for those experiencing puberty.
 As a result, it has made its way firmly onto the list.

 5. New Year’s Eve (2011)

 As if the pandemic didn’t ruin my birthday enough, the creators of the Valentine’s Day movie decided to romanticise another holiday unprovoked.
 In an attempt to find happiness, a decorated cast comprised of Zac Efron, Sarah Jessica Parker, Robert De Niro and other esteemed actors scour the city in the name of love before the clock strikes 12.
-Although there were improvements in comparison to their first attempt, the script and dialogue still falls flat and short of the heartwarming content expected.
-There’s also a personal vendetta from attaching my good name to my special day every year.
+Although there were improvements in comparison to their first attempt, the script and dialogue still fall flat and short of the heartwarming content expected.
+There’s also a personal vendetta from attaching my good name to my special day (birthday) every year.